ChainSafe/chainbridge-docs/docs/live-evm-bridge.md

 # Deploying a Live EVM->EVM Token Bridge

-This tutorial walks through the process of deploying a token exchange bridge between two Ethereum test networks (Gorli and Rinkeby).
-It could similarly be applied to link any two Ethereum chains including mainnet.
+This tutorial walks through the process of deploying a token exchange bridge between two Ethereum test networks (Görli and Rinkeby).
+It could similarly be applied to link any two EVM-based chains including Ethereum mainnet.

 At a high level setting up ChainBridge for token transfers requires the following: